Zhengtong-Liu/CS-M226-Project/README.md

-# CS-M226-Project
+## CS M226: Machine Learning for Bioinformatics

-This is the repo documenting the project Non-linear Genetic Effects for Complex Traits.
+This is the repo documenting the project **Non-linear Genetic Effects for Complex Traits**.

 ### Group Members:
   Yu-Wei Chen, Zhengtong Liu, Jacob Wallin